zama-ai/tfhe-rs/tfhe/docs/fhe-computation/types/strings.md

 This document explains the FheAsciiString type for handling encrypted strings in TFHE-rs.

-TFHE-rs has supports for ASCII strings with the type FheAsciiString.
+TFHE-rs has support for ASCII strings with the type FheAsciiString.
 You can enable this feature using the flag: --features=strings

 {% hint style="warning" %}